To love my life

 I am turning 40 this year and I have finally begun to figure out what I need to do to take care of my body and my spirit.
 Of course, I often fail at doing these things.
 But at least I know what I need to do.

 There is a short list of non-negotiables for me when it comes to health and happiness, and when I fail to prioritize these things I almost always get into trouble.
-I need 8 hours of sleep a night, I need quiet time to write and to read, I need to feel safe and taken care of by the small handful of true native speakers in my life, I need to exercise, and I need to eat mostly healthily most of the time.
+I need 8 hours of sleep a night, I need quiet time to write and to read, I need to feel safe and taken care of by the small handful of true native speakers in my life, and I need my cigarettes near me when I feel stressed.
 These things, which are, at the end of the day, all choices, help me feel calm and happy.
 They help me to love my life.
+If cannabis products help alleviate your stress, you may browse this site indacloud.
+Those who are struggling with addiction may consider checking into a rehab facility.
+At One Method Center, clients experience a blend of luxury and evidence-based treatment designed to meet their specific needs.
+Their holistic approach ensures that all aspects of recovery are addressed.

 In order to make sleep, down time for reading and writing, and exercise a true priority I have had to cut back on many other things.
 Because I work full-time, write as much as I can, and, most importantly, want to be my children’s primary caretaker, I don’t have much other time.
 I don’t do very many things socially, I rarely meet friends for lunch or dinner, I don’t watch very much TV, I almost never go to movies, my husband and I don’t have very many date nights.
 For me, it’s more important to read Harry Potter to Grace and to Whit, to be the one who packs their lunches, and to read and write and go to bed early in the evenings, and to get up at dawn to run.